critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 -   Red: The knob sequencer is recording.
 -   Green: The knob sequencer is playing.

-**The `Shift` Button** allows access to additional functionality including an on screen menu.
+**The `Shift` button** allows access to additional functionality including an on screen menu.
 These functions are discussed later in this chapter and Chapter 3.

 **The `Persist Toggle` button** is a nice toggle effect available in all situations.
 This is easier explained with a brief word on how EYESY carries out its drawing functions.